restorewhore/restorewhore/README.md

 👋
 # RestoreWhore - a RestoreCord clone
-#### Copyright has been relinquished, please read the license for information on what you can do.
+#### There is no copyright, please read the license for more information.
 #### NOTE: Send all copyright notices by *MAIL* in the following format;
 ```
 Ron Trimmer